 Check out my closet after using the 5 steps to declutter your home method:

 I now only have items that I really love and wear a lot.
-I used to feel that I don’t have anything to wear even though my closet was full with clothing and I noticed that I wear very few items on a daily basis.
-Of course you will wear some items more and some less and only because you wear jeans and t shirts all the time doesn’t mean that you have to get rid of all your dresses.
-I have my summer clothes in a box in the bottom shelf of my closet, so this is obviously the winter collection.
-If you follow me on instagram you know that I recently decluttered my closet, and you saw the whole process in the behind the scenes videos.
-Using my method I was able to let go of 88 items in my closet that will hopefully find a new home or some good use (see last picture).
+I used to feel that I don’t have anything to wear even though my closet was full of clothing and I noticed that I wear very few items on a daily basis.
+Of course, you will wear some items more and some less and only because you wear jeans and t-shirts all the time doesn’t mean that you have to get rid of all your dresses.
+I have my summer clothes in a box on the bottom shelf of my closet, so this is obviously the winter collection.
+If you follow me on Instagram you know that I recently decluttered my closet, and you saw the whole process in the behind the scenes videos.
+Using my method I was able to let go of 88 items in my closet that will hopefully find a new home or some good use (see the last picture).